 C.I.T.I.E.S brings together local governments, social economy networks, institutions of higher learning and international organizations.

 C.I.T.I.E.S believes that the social and solidarity economy is the key to the harmonious development of territories.
 While social innovations and meaningful initiatives spread across the world, C.I.T.I.E.S aims to facilitate the successful scaling of the social economy by promoting the sharing of knowledge and good practices between local governments and the civil society at an international level.

 C.I.T.I.E.S. offers services that are structured around three functions: Gather, Share, Transfer.

 The social and solidarity economy (SSE) is a form of economic development that recognizes the human being as the center of economic, social and political activity.

-According to the Montreal Declaration, the SSE seeks to integrate economic efficiency, social inclusion, sustainable development and increased participation in the functioning of the economy and urban development. (…) In short, the SSE encompasses all those who do not put increased profit as the main or sole purpose of economic activity.
-In short, the SSE encompasses al those who do not put increased profit as the main or sole objective of their economic activity.
+According to the Montreal Declaration, the SSE seeks to integrate economic efficiency, social inclusion, sustainable development and increased participation in the functioning of the economy and urban development (…).
+In short, the SSE encompasses all those who do not put increased profit as the main or sole purpose of their economic activity.

-More and more local governments play a key role in sustainable development and political innovation, and collaborations between public, private and community actors are changing
+More and more local governments play a key role in sustainable development and political innovation.

-Beyond the traditional funder / beneficiary relationship, collaborations between public and field actors are developing at all stages of the projects, in order to:
+Collaborations between public, private and community actors are also changing.
+Beyond the traditional founder / beneficiary relationship, collaborations between public and field actors are developing at all stages of the projects, in order to:

-C.I.T.I.E.S. chooses to concentrate so much on the nature of these collaborations as on the way they are constructed
+C.I.T.I.E.S. chooses to concentrate as much on the nature of these collaborations as on the way they are constructed.